D1mme/Par-measure/README.md

 ## Keywords
 Acoustic signal processing, perceptual distortion, distortion measure, Par-measure, psychoacoustical modelling, auditory masking

-## Note
+## Notes
-There is also a Python implementation by Niels de Koeijer (Bang & Olufsen)!!
+- There is also a Python implementation by Niels de Koeijer (Bang & Olufsen)!!
 See [link](https://github.com/nielsdekoeijer/libdetectability).
 This implementation can be used in PyTorch as a loss function.
+- We used this implementation of the Par-measure in "Loudspeaker Beamforming to Enhance Speech Recognition Performance of Voice Driven Applications", to appear at ICASSP 2025, see [3].

 ## Bibiliography
 [1] van de Par, S., Kohlrausch, A., Heusdens, R. et al. A Perceptual Model for Sinusoidal Audio Coding Based on Spectral Integration.
 EURASIP J. Adv.
 Signal Process.
-2005, 317529 (2005). https://doi.org/10.1155/ASP.2005.1292
+2005, 317529 (2005).
+[DOI](https://doi.org/10.1155/ASP.2005.1292)

 [2] A. Jeannerot, N. de Koeijer, P. Martínez-Nuevo, M. B. Møller, J. Dyreby and P. Prandoni, "Increasing Loudness in Audio Signals: A Perceptually Motivated Approach to Preserve Audio Quality," ICASSP 2022 - 2022 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Singapore, Singapore, 2022, pp. 1001-1005. https://doi.org/10.1109/ICASSP43922.2022.9747589.
 Alternative [ARXIV](https://arxiv.org/abs/2202.08183) link.

+[3] Dimme de Groot, Baturalp Karslioglu, Odette Scharenborg and Jorge Martinez, "Loudspeaker Beamforming to Enhance Speech Recognition Performance of Voice Driven Applications", 2025.
+[ARXIV preprint](https://doi.org/10.48550/arXiv.2501.08104)